Swetha-Krish/Web-Development-Foundations/README.md

 # Web-Development-Foundations
-The Odin Project for Web Development
+The Odin Project for Web Development Coursework and Mini-Projects